 MEMBERSHIP: NNCASC is the largest Chapter out of 13 in the organization with an average membership of 175.
 Membership is open to any Officer of the Navy Nurse Corps, United States Navy, regular or reserve, active or inactive duty, retired or former.
 Current membership includes nurses from Southern California –San Diego County north including Ventura County, Nevada and Arizona.
 Navy Nurses from any other states or countries, may also join as long as they belong to NNCA.

-MEETINGS: Four General Meetings/Luncheons are held each year and alternate between Marine Corps Base Miramar Officers Club (third Saturday of the month) and Talega Golf Club in San Clemente, CA (third Wednesday of the month).
+MEETINGS: Four General Meetings/Luncheons are held each year.
 Luncheon details are included in the Chapter newsletter “THE OAKLEAF” which is published four (4) times per year.

 CHAPTER DUES: NNCASC Chapter dues are $10.00 per year and are collected simultaneously with the NNCA annual membership renewal process.